-- Staff have received basic asbestos awareness training on the hazards of asbestos, the location of any asbestos in the school and the action to take if they suspect they have disturbed it - An asbestos register and asbestos management plan are available on site - Arrangements are in place to ensure that contractors are made aware of any asbestos on the premises and that it is not disturbed by their work.
-They will sign a permit to work before commencing any work confirming they have checked the asbestos register. - Contractors will be advised that if they discover material which they suspect could be asbestos, they will stop work immediately until the area is declared safe - A record is kept of the location of asbestos that has been found on the school site in the asbestos register
+• Staff have received basic asbestos awareness training on the hazards of asbestos, the location of any asbestos in the school and the action to take if they suspect they have disturbed it.
+Refresher training will be carried out every 3 years.

+- An asbestos register and asbestos management plan are available on site - Arrangements are in place to ensure that contractors are made aware of any asbestos on the premises and that it is not disturbed by their work.
+They will sign a permit to work before commencing any work confirming they have checked the asbestos register. - Contractors will be advised that if they discover material which they suspect could be asbestos, they will stop work immediately until the area is declared safe

+A record is kept of the location of asbestos that has been found on the school site in the asbestos register